Elk County

 The Allegheny National Forest boasts over a half-million acres of public land with hundreds of miles of trails designated for hiking, biking, cross-country skiing, snowmobiling, ATV, and horseback riding.
 Visitors can also enjoy swimming, boating, fishing, hunting, and camping.
 Some of the more popular trails in Elk County include Brush Hollow Ski Trail, Laurel Mill Trail, Little Drummer Historical Pathway, and Timberline ATV Trail.

-Bordering Allegheny National Forest, Cabin-1 one bedroom, three queen beds, full kitchen.
+Bordering Allegheny National Forest, Cabin-1, pet friendly, three queen beds, full kitchen.
 Cabin-2 two bedrooms with two queen beds in each, full kitchen, handicapped accessible.

 Rustic winery bordering the Allegheny National Forest.
 Stop in and sample our wide selection of wines.
 Visit our website for outlet locations.